sboesebeck/morphium/MorphiumDoku.md

     public void setFieldString(String fld);
 ```

 Query definitions can be in one line, or as above in several lines.
 Actually the current query object is changed with every call of `f...something` combination.
-The current object is always returned, for making the code more ledgeable and understandable, you should assign the query as shown above.
+The current object is always returned, for making the code more legible and understandable, you should assign the query as shown above.
 This makes clear: "The object changed"

 If you need an "empty" query of the same type, you can call the method `q`.
 This method will return an empty query of the same type, using the same mapper etc. But only without conditions or something - just plain empty.